 Expected output:

-If Zsh takes several seconds to start, the configuration file may contain slow operations.
-Profile the startup time to identify bottlenecks:
+If Zsh takes several seconds to start, profile the interactive startup path:

 time zsh -i -c exit